How Many People Have HSV-1 And HSV-2?

 HSV-2 can sometimes cause mouth sores, though this is less common.

-Around the world, 3.7 billion people under 50 have HSV-1, which accounts for 67% of the population.
+Around the world, 3.7 billion people under the age of 50 have HSV-1, which accounts for approximately 67% of the population.
 13% of the same population, or 491 million people, are infected with HSV-2.

 Childhood is the most common time when HSV-1 is transmitted non-sexually.
 Females are more likely to contract HSV-2 through vaginal sexual contact since sexual transmission is more common during vaginal contact.
-Adolescence is a time when the newest cases of herpes simplex occur.
+Adolescence is a time when the majority of new cases of herpes simplex occur.

 The majority of people who have herpes simplex are unaware they have it.
-Outbreaks, however, can negatively impact people when they occur.
+Outbreaks, however, can have a negative impact on people when they occur.

 Even though cold sores are often caused by a virus contracted through non-sexual contact, herpes simplex is stigmatised as a sexually transmitted infection.